 How Subsidies And Exemptions Affect State Revenues

-The report “Fishing for Tax Payer Dollars,” (PDF file) issued by the nonprofit, nonpartisan group, The Public Accountability Initiative, claims that Bass Pro projects have “won over $500 million in taxpayer subsidies” around the country.
+The report “Fishing for Taxpayer Cash,” (PDF file) issued by the nonprofit, nonpartisan group, The Public Accountability Initiative, claims that Bass Pro projects have “won over $500 million in taxpayer subsidies” around the country.
 As long as it is boosting the economy with jobs, revenue and economic development, it’s all good – right?
 Not so fast.
-The report also claims that Bass Pro building projects in communities such as Harrisburg, PA, Mesa, AZ, Cincinnati, OH and Bakersfield, CA have resulted in broken promises, unprofitable shops, fewer jobs than promised, law suites and economic stress.
+The report also claims that Bass Pro building projects in communities such as Harrisburg, PA, Mesa, AZ, Cincinnati, OH and Bakersfield, CA have resulted in broken promises, unprofitable shops, fewer jobs than promised, lawsuits and economic stress.
 Some projects have died before ground was even broken.

-These large store / tourist attractions are not guaranteed to restore economies or provide jobs, but they can and do eat up a state’s resources.
+These large stores / tourist attractions are not guaranteed to restore economies or provide jobs, but they can and do eat up a state’s resources.

 Sales Tax Exemptions: Pitting Big Business Vs Small Businesses